 Ponderosa Veterinary Clinic strives to be the best vet for dental care in Colorado Springs and so we know that your pet’s safety is the most important thing to you.
-We understand that the idea of putting your furry friend under for a dental cleaning might sound scary, but we make sure to follow all industry guidelines set by the AAHA to make certain that everything runs smoothly.
-The AAHA standards are specifically designed with your pets’ best interest in mind.
+We understand that the idea of putting your furry friend under for a dental cleaning might sound scary, but we make sure to follow all industry guidelines set by the AAHA to make certain that their anesthesia dog or cat teeth cleaning is safe and everything runs smoothly.
+The AAHA standards are specifically designed with your pets’ dental care and health best interests in mind.
 It can be a traumatizing experience for your pet when it comes to dental cleanings without being anesthetized, so AAHA has made sure to set guidelines to make sure the process is as safe as possible, and Ponderosa Vet Clinic never fails to follow these guidelines.

 Without anesthetizing your pet for a dental cleaning or procedure, their experience can be traumatizing.
 Much like a dentist visit isn’t your favorite time of year, your pet will not understand what is happening to them.
 Anesthesia-free dental cleaning means your pet is awake the entire time.
-There are bright lights flashing in their face, people poking and prodding in their mouth and without an understanding of what is happening, they will be scared and nervous.
-Anesthetizing your animal beforehand means they can relax comfortably and not be stressed during the process.
+There are bright lights flashing in their face, people poking and prodding in their mouth, and without an understanding of what is happening, they will be scared and nervous.
+Anesthetizing your pet beforehand comes with many benefits, including:

-Under anesthesia, dental x-rays can be taken when your pet is in a stable position, ensuring a clear image.
+- Efficiency – Under anesthesia, dental x-rays can be taken when your pet is in a stable position, ensuring a clear image.
 This is an important process because the x-rays will be able to show us what we aren’t able to see on the surface.
-The AAHA says that “Since 60% of a tooth is below the gum-line, problems such as retained roots, root fractures, and periodontal disease can only be detected on radiographs.”

-If awake during the procedure, the dentist will only be able to clean the surface of your pet’s teeth.
-This means they will not be able to find more serious issues and do a thorough cleaning.
-If your pet is anesthetized, we will be able to do tartar scaling which means we scrape above and below the gum to remove tartar build up.
+- Thoroughness – If your pet is anesthetized, we will be able to do tartar scaling which means we scrape above and below the gum to remove tartar build-up.
 We will also be able to find dental diseases that your pet may be enduring.

 What to Expect During an Anesthetized Dental Cleaning